Remag29/Tools.WSLGestion/README.md

 > Note that you can only specify the parameters that you want to change.
 The others will not be modified.

+## Uninstallation

+To uninstall the module, simply delete the folder `Tools.WSLGestion` from your module repository.

 ## Other informations

 ### Default User